PDF download Download Article

 • The point of the test is to gauge how much your partner cares about the things you care about, whether they be big or small.

-• While the Bird Theory is rooted in research conducted at the Gottman Institute, it first appeared on social media in a 2023 TikTok video posted by @alyssacardib, which currently has over 600K likes.
+• Specifically, the Bird Theory test first appeared in a 2023 TikTok video posted by @alyssacardib, which currently has over 600K likes.

 • The Bird Theory test doesn’t always have to involve a bird, although this is the most commonly used example.
 It could be any small detail, like a house painted an unusual color, a cool billboard, etc.